iterative/dvc.org/static/docs/commands-reference/add.md

 # add

-Take a data file under DVC control.
+Take a data file or a directory under DVC control.

-The command does the conversion from a *regular file* to a *DVC data file* in a few steps:
+Under the hood a few steps are happening:

-1. Move the file content to DVC cache - `.dvc/cache`.
+1. Move the file content to the DVC cache (default location is `.dvc/cache`).
-2. Replace the file by a hardlink to the file in the cache.
+2. Replace the file by a link to the file in the cache (see details below).
-3. Create a corresponded DVC file (metafile).
+3. Calculate the file checksum.
-4. Calculate and store the file checksum for consistancy.
+4. Create a corresponding DVC file (metafile `.dvc`) and store the checksum to identify the right file in cache.

+Only _metafile_ (basically, pointer to the data in cache) is stored in Git, DVC manages data file contents.

+See [DVC File Format](/doc/user-guide/dvc-file-format) for the detailed description of the _metafile_ format.

 DVC stores the file's last modification timestamp, inode, and the checksum into a global state file `.dvc/state` to reduce time recomputing checksums later.